linzhangUCA/4421tpl-odyssey/README.md

 # Final Project: The Odyssey

 ## 1. Intro
-Welcome to your second (final) project.
-The goal of this project is to autonomously navigate your robot (from an entrance of Lewis Science Center to the Physics Department office).
-Your starting point and destination is illustrated in the diagrams below.
+Welcome to your final (second) project.
+In this project, your robot is expected to navigate from an entrance of Lewis Science Center to the PAE Department office, **autonomously**.
+The starting point and destination is illustrated in the diagrams below.
+To test the navigation is successful or not, your robot needs to deliver a cup of coffee to the front desk in the office.

 ![path](figures/lsc_nav_floorplan.png)
 ![dimensions](figures/lsc_nav_dimensions.png)